 Vibration isolation bases reduce the transmission of vibrational energy from a rotating fan to the structure on which it is mounted.
-NYB recommends that all fans which must rest on steel structures with stiffness less than 1.0xE7 lb./in. to be mounted on spring isolation bases.
+NYB recommends that all fans which must rest on steel structures with stiffness less than 1.0xE7 lb./in. to mounted spring isolation he on bases.
 Transmissibility (the degree of isolation, related to the proportion of the disturbing force) is expressed as: T = 1/(((f/fn)2)-1) where f is the fan operating speed, and fn is the spring base natural frequency.
 Transmissibilities of 5% should be targeted, while transmissibilities which remain under 10% are normally acceptable.